 ●Nonsteroidal anti-inflammatory agents (including ibuprofen) may help reduce inflammation and relieve joint pain, swelling, and fever, although they are not recommended for the treatment of sarcoidosis affecting the lungs.

 ●Methotrexate, hydroxychloroquine, and azathioprine are discussed in detail in a separate topic review.
-(See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)
+(See "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 A cardiac pacemaker or intracardiac defibrillator may be needed in patients with cardiac sarcoidosis.

 Tumor necrosis factor antagonists — Tumor necrosis factor antagonists are medications that were originally designed for treatment of rheumatoid arthritis.
 They work by interfering with the production of certain proteins involved in inflammation.
 Drugs in this class include infliximab (Remicade) and adalimumab (Humira).
 Tumor necrosis factor antagonists have undergone preliminary study as treatments for sarcoidosis when it has not responded to glucocorticoids, methotrexate, or azathioprine.
 However, results of these studies have been inconsistent.